 The theme for the 2020 Q Christian Fellowship Conference is The Great Communion.
-The conference passage is 1 Corinthians 12:22-26.
-We aim to explore how we ‘commune’ with one another while honoring many layers of diversity, including differences that are racial, theological, ethical, political, etc. Communion with one another teaches us to fully see and value one another, rather than dividing off into bubbles of shared identities, beliefs or values.
+The Conference passage is 1 Corinthians 12:22-26.
+We aim to explore how we ‘commune’ with one another while honoring many layers of diversity, including differences that are racial, theological, ethical, political, etc. Communion with one another teaches us to fully see and value one another rather than dividing off into bubbles of shared identities, beliefs, or values.
 We aim to encourage each unique person to be seen, valued and supported by our community, within our diversity and even amidst disagreement.
 We believe this is only made possible through centering our identity in Christ.
-We believe it would be helpful if breakout presenters integrated some of the following themes into their presentations:
+Our focus will include discussion of the following concepts:

 Identity in Christ

 "Nothing diminishes my value.”

 Breakout Session Topical Categories